pygame/pygame/docs/reST/ref/freetype.rst

    .. attribute:: descender

-      | :sl:`get the unscaled descent of the font in font units`
+      | :sl:`The unscaled descent of the font in font units`
       | :sg:`descender -> int`

       Read only.
 Return the height in font units for the font descent.